 Carmo Convent

 Founded in 1389, this gothic convent was destroyed in 1755 by an earthquake.
-“Even though the earthquake savaged the site, the museum still showcases many old relics and artifacts, even including a few pieces of pre-Colombian pottery,” writes Jan Henry, a travel writer at 1 Day 2 write and Brit Student.
+“Even though the earthquake savaged the site, the museum still showcases many old relics and artifacts, even including a few pieces of pre-Colombian pottery,” writes Jan Henry, a travel writer at 1 Day 2 write e Brit Student.

 Even though the site is not currently standing in its former glory, many visitors still enjoy the historical treasures it has left behind.